Synaptic-Coder/ViGNN-OTFS/README.md

 ## Datasets

 The dataset for 8x8 frame-size can be found in the following Google Drive link: https://drive.google.com/drive/folders/1vIhNU62f7z-5pSpFta42kty1gEy6ekko?usp=sharing.
 Please change the M and N as per the frame-size.
-By default, frame-size of M=N=32 is considered in the ViGNN_Implementation.ipynb script.
+By default, frame-size of M=N=32 is chosen in the ViGNN_Implementation.ipynb script.

 The full dataset generation and ablation scripts to reproduce the experimental results and plots will be available upon acceptance.